Suggested Reading

 A bestselling collection of personal essays, which interweave memoir, medieval literature and history.
 A first-generation academic uses her own experiences of love, loss, motherhood, addiction and grief to open a window on the medieval world.

-Edited Collections
+Edited Collections (and useful chapters)

 -